Femicide: Impact of the COVID-19 pandemic

-The rates of femicides has drastically increased during the time of lockdowns due to the COVID-19 pandemic.
-Around 50,000 women are being murdered every year.
-This is due to the stay-at-home measures, that have increased the levels of isolation for women and girls.
-This becomes a life-or-death situation if they are locked in with violent partners or relatives.
-"The increasing economic instability and unemployment rates worldwide" has led to "heightened violence" for women.
-Additionally, there has been an increase in calls to domestic violence hotlines in various countries since the lockdown began.
+The COVID-19 pandemic led not only to heightened rates of domestic violence against and suicide by girls and young women, but also to increased rates of femicide.
+Around 50,000 women were being murdered every year.
+This was due to the stay-at-home measures that increased the levels of isolation for women and girls.
+This became a life-or-death situation if they were locked in with violent partners or relatives.
+"The increasing economic instability and unemployment rates worldwide" led to "heightened violence" for women.
+Additionally, there was an increase in calls to domestic violence hotlines in various countries after the lockdown began.

 Most countries also "diverted" resources and efforts "from violence against women response to immediate COVID-19 relief".

+UK policeman Wayne Couzens used the Covid restrictions to detain and arrest Sarah Everard.
+He then murdered her and a few days later he was arrested.

 Prevention

-Femicide, as the word suggests, specifically targets females.
-However, there are still methods to preventing the act, such as implementing laws that would specifically work to improve the safety of women.
-For example, harsher punishments for those that partake in the act of murdering a woman solely based on their gender could face a minimum sentence of two hundred and fifty years, discouraging anyone from attempting to do so.
+Attempting to prevent femicide could include implementing laws that would specifically work to improve the safety of women and address the risk factors mentioned.
+For example, harsher punishments for those that murder a woman solely based on their gender.

+Fatality reviews could aid in addressing what contributes to femicide.
+This practice helps identify risk factors and encourages prevention.
+In general, more research on femicide would contribute to the creation of potential solutions.

 Raising awareness

-Other methods of prevention would be to bring awareness to femicide.
-Any sort of crime that would be committed against a woman would be interpreted as an act of femicide; from there, people would be more aware of the act, and in turn, help the prevention of femicide.
+Raising awareness amongst the public about how femicide differs from other murders and crimes could also help with prevention by encouraging support for change in policy.